A new EU regulation [General Data Protection Regulation – GDPR] relating to data privacy came into force on the 25th May 2018.

 Level 2, Airways House

 CCTV surveillance is installed:

-- In the Environment & Resources Authority’s premises and cameras are located in the common areas of the office complex and the immediate perimeter areas of this building’s grounds.
-CCTV signages will be placed in prominent and easily visible locations within the monitored area.
-The sole purpose of surveillance is to ensure security including safeguarding of assets, equipment and property contained in both the building complex and perimeter
+- In the Environment & Resources Authority’s premises at Hexagon House and other properties being used by the Authority.
+Cameras are located in the common areas of the office complex and the immediate perimeter areas of these buildings’ grounds.
+CCTV signages are placed in prominent and easily visible locations within the monitored area/s.
+In this instance the sole purpose of surveillance is to ensure security including safeguarding of assets, equipment and property contained in both the building complex/es and perimeter

 Relevant footage will not be used for any other purpose other than the one intended.

 CCTV data processing for a distinct activity that is not compatible with the original reason for which cameras were installed will only be done if prior notice is given to the data subjects.